 The RCCbc develops and supports strategies that improve the health of individuals and rural communities.

 A practical, concise guide to help CME providers plan a group event.
 The handbook includes planning and evaluation templates, accreditation at a glance, and writing learning objectives.

-The Doctors of BC Guide to Fees (restricted member-only access)
+The Doctors of BC Fee Guide (restricted member-only access)

 This document is maintained and updated for the benefit of Doctors of BC members.
 The guide differs from the Medical Services Plan Payment Schedule in that it contains MSP and WCB fees, as well as suggested fees for private services and uninsured services.

 RoadSafetyBC is now supporting the 2016 Canadian Council of Motor Transport Administrators (CCMTA) Medical Standards for Drivers.
 The CCMTA drivers’ guide replaces the BC Guide in Determining Fitness to Drive, last updated in 2010, and the Driver Fitness Handbook for Medical Professionals (although these will be archived on the RoadSafetyBC website).
 The CCMTA guide is in electronic format with links to guidelines, forms, and useful information for physicians.